findelementbyid/Kaggle_Titanic_practice/README.md

 This project is the 1st homework of this course.

-The topic of this competition is that use a random forest classifier to predict someone will whether survive the tragedy of Titanic.
+The topic of this competition is that using random forest classifier to predict someone will whether survive the tragedy of Titanic.

 ## Kaggle Competition Link